boooooommmmmm/COMP90050-Advanced-Database-System/questions.md

 9. give a case and draw dirty page table and exclusive table and try to recover it
 10. How distributed commit
 11. draw RAID X

-1. disk access time, no formula for SSD
-2.